OpenNTI/nti.docs.platform.enduser/guide/part3.rst

  |image92|

-**How it works:** Each question will share an equal amount of points counting toward the total value of the assignment.
+.. warning:: **How it works:** Each question will share an equal amount of points counting toward the total value of the assignment.
 (Although, NextThought can set up an assignment to grade with different point values per question.
 Please contact NextThought if you are interested.)
 After the student submits his or her assignment, each question will be marked as correct or incorrect and display the student’s score based on number of correct answers and how much each question is worth.
 The instructor will also be able to view the student’s score and answers.

 .. warning:: Please note, that if you have added a file upload or essay question type, auto grading will no longer be available to you since neither of these types can be automatically graded.
 Also note that all assignments will be “auto-assessed” regardless if they are auto-graded.
 Auto-assessed means that each question upon submission will be marked with either “Correct” or “Incorrect.”

 If you plan to edit an assignment to autograde that wasn’t previously autograded, or if you plan to edit or delete the point value associated